Events - Event View

 Dr. Canan will present a proposal to focus on four types of "Super, Short-Lived" Climate Pollutants (SLCP), as recommended by Miller, Zaelke & Andersen in their recent book, Cut Super Climate Pollutants Now!.
 (These are: methane, black carbon, tropospheric ozone, and hydrogenated compounds.)
 SLCPs are SUPER pollutants (relatively the most powerful) and have the shortest life span.The logic is to get the most bang for the buck and buy ten years that may avoid dangerous "tipping points" and feedback loops.

 The authors propose joining, combining, and strengthening multilateral agreements already operating within each category.
 Importantly, they suggest that all agreements, old or new, be modeled after the "Start and Strengthen" approach of the Montreal Protocol on Ozone Layer Protection, "the most successful environmental treaty in history."

-Penelope hopes for lively discussion of the basics of the proposal and concrete suggestions for LWV next steps in Florida.
+Penelope hopes for lively discussion of the basics of the proposal and concrete suggestions for LWV next steps.